Applications for the 2021-22 are available!

 How do I know if my application has been processed?

 Regulations say you need to allow up to 10 days for your application to be processed.
-Applications can be processed within one to two days of being received in the Child Nutrition office, if:
+Applications often are processed within one to two days of being received in the Child Nutrition office.
+You will be notified after your application is process in the following way(s):

-- you provided an email address to the school when you enrolled your student, your eligibility letter will be sent to that email address
+- By email if you provided an email address to the school when you enrolled your student

-- an application is denied, your letter is sent by U.S. mail.
-If a family member does not qualify for free or reduced price school meals, the student's eligibility status is paid (they pay regular price for school meals)
+- If your application is denied, notice is sent by U.S. mail.
+If a family member does not qualify for free or reduced price school meals, the student's eligibility status is "paid" (they pay regular price for school meals)

 What if my student has not been approved, or what if we did not qualify?